Find Affordable College Courses

 $5,010 Average Tuition & Fees

-Northeast Community College landed the #11 spot in the 2023 rankings for the best value precision metal working programs.
-Located in the remote town of Norfolk, Northeast is a public college with a moderately-sized student population.
+Northeast Community College did quite well in this year’s ranking of the best value schools for precision metal working students.
+It came in at #11 on the list.
+Located in the remote town of Norfolk, Northeast is a public school with a medium-sized student population.

 The average tuition and fees for an out-of-state undergraduate student at Northeast are $5,010 a year.
 On average, precision metal working graduates from Northeast take out $5,500 in student loans while working on their degree.